alan-ay/Game-of-Life/README.md

 This project simulates the evolution of the Game of Life on a 2D image matrix and includes a test suite and visualiser based on limited provided skeleton code.

+Due to the consideration of information protection, the task instruction will not be demonstrated here according to university policy.

 ---

 ## Overview